thaisribeiro/chica/README.md

 python3 chica.py
 ```

+## 🗣️ Example
+After starting the project automatically he will be listening to you, just ask Chica something.
+Things Chica can do for you:

+1. Speak current time
+2. Speak the current day
+3. Search wikipedia
+4. Search and play music on youtube

 ## 🤝 Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **extremely appreciated**.